ContainerCraft/100DaysOfHomelab/hardware/README.md

-# Sherpa | Hardware Reference Architecture
+# Sherwa | Hardware Reference Architecture
-Sherpa, The 100 Days of Homelab Reference Architecture is intended to demonstrate practical up-cycling of effective and low/moderate cost comodity hardware.
+Sherwa, The 100 Days of Homelab Reference Architecture is intended to demonstrate practical up-cycling of effective and low/moderate cost comodity hardware.

 Goals: